Chris-Luong/comp3331/ass/ass_notes.md

 - maybe use json.dumps for making a json file with user info.

 - with any future options, might have to group with 'active' in conditional as logged in

+# Assumptions

+- users all have different usernames

 # Notes